 Driving traffic to your website is key, but converting visitors into leads is how to grow your online business.
 It means understanding who is visiting the site and contacting them directly to be converted into a customer.

 Include your company’s phone number or email address on every page of your website.

-Ask visitors to leave their name and email address to keep in touch.
+Ask visitors to leave their names and email address to keep in touch.
 That’s what you need to start the conversion, and most people are used to giving this information online.

 To collect contact information (always in compliance with the guidelines of the GDPR), you can use the contact forms.
 These are filled out whenever the user wants to ask a question, needs information, and wants to be contacted.

 You can also add a newsletter subscription form to receive information on products and services, updates, discounts, etc., or make a special offer to subscribe to the mailing list.

 Once you get their addresses, email marketing will offer you a focused approach to contacting current and potential customers.

 Now that you have a website and social profiles, as well as the know-how to drive traffic to your site, engage followers with content, and generate leads, you are in an ideal position to grow your online business.

 But how do you assess if everything is going well?
 By measuring the results, of course.